OpenManufacturingPlatform/iotcon-connectivity-handbook/White_Paper/02_Edge_Computing_in_the_Context_of_Open_Manufacturing/04_Views_on_Edge_Computing.md

 This chapter will have three different views on edge computing: an _infras-tructural_, an _application_, and an _operational view_.

 ### 4.1 Infrastructural View
-In general, an edge node consists of a compute node and a guest system.Part of the compute node is the physical hardware, operating system, andhypervisor.
+In general, an edge node consists of a compute node and a guest system.
+Part of the compute node is the physical hardware, operating system, and hypervisor.
 It allows running independent guest systems.
-A guest systemconsists of the container runtime as well as the containerized softwareitself.
+A guest system consists of the container runtime as well as the containerized software itself.

 <img width="514" alt="image" src="https://user-images.githubusercontent.com/3258579/124178437-67ec7080-da66-11eb-951c-f71a9881189e.png">

-The first defining characteristic for edge nodes, from an infrastructuralperspective, is the capability to run and manage containerized software.Therefore, the edge container runtime provides lightweight virtualization,i.e., no virtual machines with their own operating systems.The second defining characteristic is the ability to connect bidirectionalthe edge node to the cloud level and production asset level.
+The first defining characteristic for edge nodes, from an infrastructural perspective, is the capability to run and manage containerized software.Therefore, the edge container runtime provides lightweight virtualization,i.e., no virtual machines with their own operating systems.The second defining characteristic is the ability to connect bidirectional the edge node to the cloud level and production asset level.
 This means,that a compliant edge infrastructure needs to handle direct or indirect connectivity to the cloud, e.g., through different network layers, and must deal with temporary offline situations.
 It is essential to point out that cloud connectivity needs to be achieved in a secure manner.
 Rather than undermining the security architecture that relies on strict network separation (aka perimeter), future platforms need to be aware of the users, data, services, and devices that are each a vital part of manufacturing platforms.
 In general, there are two major hosting solutions for edge nodes: virtualized in the plant data center or physical as an edge device on the shop floor level.
 Datacenter deployments predominantly use container orchestration and have the following benefits over edge devices:

 * Higher availability
 * Better scalability